digonfernan/digonfernan/README.md

 Driven by curiosity, I am always committed to learning the best methods and tools.

-I am creative, independent and focused on challenges and innovation.
+I am creative and focused on challenges and innovation.

 ### ⛰️ Courses and certificates:
 I have planned hundreds of hours of courses and projects!
 Learn more and follow my evolution through my [learning path!](https://metal-sky-14c.notion.site/a5715cebaa884b1cbaf941bc3139eceb?v=349cbe48465c4fe0ab6db11814451e45)